 Out on 5th Street Closure Detours

-Out on Fifth is presented by the Downtown Dayton Partnership and the Oregon District Business Association, and sponsored by CHANNEL 999 and iHeartRADIO.
+Out on Fifth is presented by the Downtown Dayton Partnership, City of Dayton, and the Oregon District Business Association, and sponsored by CHANNEL 999 and iHeartRADIO.